DEVIL-BOTS/Devil-UserBot/README.md

 <h2>This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners.

-This is the one and only official W2HBot Userbot made by @David99q.
+This is the one and only official Devil-Userbot made by @ARG_GAMING_9300.
 Don't forget to star this repo if you liked it.
 Enjoy Your Bot!!💝</h2>

 [![W2HBot logo](https://telegra.ph/file/7a288583a47e08a6098b3.jpg)](https://t.me/W2H_Userbot)